Nacim-Guellati/Catching-fish-presence-FishNet/doc/train_and_test.md

 ````
 <br>

-3.Open `Catching-fish-presence-FishNet/object_detection/FishNet/data/class_list.txt` with a text editor and make sure that for each class in your dataset you have:
+3.Open `Catching-fish-presence-FishNet/object_detection/FishNet/data/class_list.txt` with a text editor and make sure that for each class in your dataset you have: (if you are using the training image set provided in this git, there is only one class: "fish")
 ```bash
 1:class_1
 2:class_2